 While this design offers about the same loudness as 8500 processing, its main goal is to make FM analog broadcasts more competitive with the cleanliness, punch, and open high frequencies of the digital media against which FM analog transmissions now battle.
 The FM loudness wars represent 20th-century thinking; in the 21st century, the new competition is digital media.
 Thanks to its fresh, crisp sound, the 8600 helps level the playing field between analog FM and its ever more aggressive digital-only competitors.

-Ethernet connectivity is standard, as is an easy to use PC remote control application that runs on Windows 2000 and higher and that can control many 8600s on a TCP/IP network.
+User interface improvements round out the package.
+The easy-to-use joystick, knob and button navigation system and a bright, active-matrix color LCD that makes it easier to program the 8600 from its front panel.
+Ethernet connectivity is standard, as is an easy to use PC remote control application that runs on Windows 2000, XP, Vista, 7, 8 and 8.1 and that can control many 8600s on a TCP/IP network.
 In addition, programmable contact-closure (GPI) control plus ACSII terminal control via the 8600's RS232 serial and Ethernet ports and give you total freedom to interface the 8600 with your facility's remote control infrastructure, whatever it might be.